Table of Contents

 There’s a reason why DSLRs often come with thick manuals.
 The array of buttons could be intimidating for non-professional photographers, especially if you’re a beginner who never thought of the ‘exposure triangle’ before your first purchase of a DSLR.

 DSLRs require skills and photography knowledge.
 After all, how can you capture excellent jewelry images with your DSLR if you don’t know what those buttons are for and how to set them?

 Learning how to use a DSLR takes time and lots and lots of practice.

 Your smartphone, however, is a different story.
-Coupled with the GemLightbox, you can forget about ISO, aperture, and all those jargon that only scare the novice photographer in you.
+Coupled with the GemLightbox, you can forget about ISO, aperture, and all the jargon that only scares the novice photographer in you.

 How Much is Photography Costing Your Jewelry Business?